Eugene Wang

-Eugene Wang (born Wang Zhen 王臻 on November 13, 1985 in Shijiazhuang) is a Canadian table tennis player.
+Eugene Wang (born Wang Zhen 王臻 on November 13, 1985) is a Canadian table tennis player.
 He was given permission to compete for Canada in June 2012, allowing him to represent Canada at the 2012 Summer Olympics in the men's team event.
-He trains in Saarbruken, Germany.
+He trains in Saarbrücken, Germany.

 In June 2016, he was officially named to Canada's 2016 Olympic team.

 Wang competed in the 2019 Butterfly Canadian National Championships in both Men's Singles & Men's Doubles, pairing with 2018 Champion Jeremy Hazin.
 Wang & Hazin won the doubles event, defeating the Québec duo of Antoine Bernadet & Marko Medjugorac in the Finals.
-Wang would go on to face both men again in the singles bracket, felling Medjugorac in the semi finals and Bernadet in the Finals.
+Wang would go on to face both men again in the singles bracket, felling Medjugorac in the semi-finals and Bernadet in the Finals.
 Wang's victory over Bernadet was a sweep (11-3 11-4 11-8 11-5).

 He represented Canada at the 2020 Summer Olympics.

+He plays professionally for the Carolina Gold Rush of Major League Table Tennis.